newyorkconservative/newyorkconservative.github.io/_posts/2021-01-11-them-the-power-elite-and-us-we-the-people.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>Watching the utter hypocrisy and moral bankruptcy that is coming out of the media tonight I had to jot down a few thoughts.</p>
+<p>Watching the utter hypocrisy and moral bankruptcy that is coming out of the fake news media, I had to jot down a few thoughts.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->